Wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

 If your foundation walls are bowing, buckling or are showing signs of inward movement, repair work is a necessity.
 These symptoms are a sign of weakening walls and potentially serious damage.

 If you've noticed these problems in your home, Carolina Basement Systems can provide you with a permanent solution.
-We handle all types of foundation repair problems in Durham, Winston-Salem, Greensboro and the nearby areas, and we can solve your problem.
+We handle all types of foundation repair problems in Raleigh, Winston-Salem, Greensboro and the nearby areas, and we can solve your problem.
 Call us today to get a free estimate!

 Foundation walls move inward primarily due to expansive soils and hydrostatic pressure on the walls from outside.
 However, foundation walls may also crack due to many other outside causes, including foundation settlement.
 Our foundation experts will accurately identify the cause of your home's foundation problems.